dart-lang/language/accepted/future-releases/static-extension-methods/design-document.md

 ### Explicitly Specify Related Declarations

-The above resolution strategy uses an implicit "more specific" relation between applicable extensions to select one of them (when possible).
-This may cause surprises when two unrelated extensions happen to both apply.
+The conflict resolution described above is heuristic.
+It chooses a winner among potential extensions based entirely on the `on` type.

+If the applicable extensions are deliberately written to co-exist, with some extensions using more efficient algorithms on more precisely know receivers, then that conflict resolution algorithm gives the extension authors a clean and, hopefully, understandable way to control which extension is chosen in which situation.
+A more precise algorithm will be chosen over a less precise one (say, an operation on `List<int>` over one on`Iterable<int>`).

+However, if the applicable extensions are unrelated, written by authors which are oblivious to the other extensions, then the choice risks being arbitrary.
+A small change, say from `extension Foo on num` to `extension Foo<T extends num> on T`, which will not change where the extension applies, will change the specificity ordering.
+That makes the conflict resolution heuristic *fragile*.

+There is no way for an author to express the intent that one extension is a specialization of another, and that another one isn't.
+The only author intent available is in which extensions are imported in the library which triggers the extension member.
+However, anyone can add an extension to an existing library, or change the specificity of an extension (generalizing an extension with `on` type of `int`  to work on all `num`s), which should be non-breaking changes, but which affects conflict resolution.

 Alternatively, we can allow extensions to declare that they are *related*, and only allow conflicts between related extensions, which are presumably aware of each other.
+Then a conflict between any two unrelated extensions is a compile-time error and will require an explicit override, which will also be stable against future changes.

 The syntax would be: